kdgohokar/real-time-log-parser/README.md

 Gets the count of the HTTP status code occurred in log file while parsing.

-Note: Please see the application logs OR console for ordered representation of the HTTP status code count.
+<b>Note:</b> Please see the application logs OR console for ordered representation of the HTTP status code count.